-We have a small boarding family which is totally integrated into our larger day community.
-With only 20-25% boarders, we get to know all of our residential students really well and they benefit from a very special home-like environment.
-We welcome international students, but only about 7% of our students come from overseas.
-This means our international students get to really integrate into the British culture while they’re here.
+Our experienced house parents get to know all of our residential students really well and they benefit from a very special home-like setting.
 Our less formal environment also lends itself to making life long friends so students will go home knowing that their Frensham experience will continue well into the future.

 YEARS 7 TO 10: HAMILTON HOUSE

-Coeducational, in keeping with our ethos and like all our boarding houses, boys and girls sleep on separate floors – both alarmed to make sure there is no confusion over which students should be where and at what time.
-They share common areas for a wide variety of boarding activities - movie and games nights, cookery, yoga and more - not to mention coming together each evening to get their prep done.
+Coeducational, in keeping with our ethos and like all our boarding houses, boys and girls have bedrooms on separate floors.
+But they share common areas for a wide variety of boarding activities - movie and games nights, cookery, yoga and more - not to mention coming together each evening to get their prep done.